DayHalf Day Tour

 Tours to Dubai

 This current tour is the result of a mutual cooperation between PTA and Mr. Buddy Hatton, the prominent American travel documentary film producer and tour operator who has traveled to Iran through PTA to produce “Iran, Then and Now” film.
 After numerous live shows of “Iran, Then and Now” in the USA, this tour has been sold well.
 For more information about the primary film and order the production please check www.buddyhatton.com This tour is highly recommended to the North American and European enthusiasts.

-We meet in Dubai for a once in a lifetime adventure which will include greeting and transfer to hotel & rest before morning tour or Dubai commences.
+We meet in Dubai for a once in a lifetime adventure which will include greeting and transfer to hotel (Transfer Information) & rest before morning tour or Dubai commences.